 - Try to use the same words to describe things.
 If you repeat the same words, your child will start to understand them.
 For example, you might always use the word ‘pyjamas’ when you talk about what your toddler wears to bed.

-- When you need to give instructions or requests, make them clear and limit them to one or two steps – for example, ‘Lids on the markers.
+- When you need to give instructions or requests, make them clear and use only 1-2 steps – for example, ‘Lids on the markers.
 Then put the markers in the tub’.

-Speak with a child health professional if your toddler isn’t using gestures like head nods or pointing, or if she isn’t using words to communicate.
+Speak with a child health professional if your child isn’t using words and gestures like head nods or pointing to communicate.